tradecloud/tradecloud-docs-api-v2/order/buyer/issue.md

 - `position`: the line position within the purchase order

 {% hint style="danger" %}
-`lines.position` should be unique within the order and immutable.
+`lines.position` should be unique within the order and never change.
 Never renumber or re-use `position` numbers.
 {% endhint %}

 #### Item

 - `lines.item`: the item (or article, goods) to be delivered
-- `lines.item.number`: the free format item code or number as known in your ERP
+- `lines.item.number`: the item code or number as known in your ERP
-- `lines.item.revision`: the free format evision (or version) of this item number
+- `lines.item.revision`: the revision (or version) of this item number
 - `lines.item.name`: the item short name
 - `lines.item.purchaseUnitOfMeasureIso`: the 3-letter purchase unit according to ISO 80000-1, a typical example is `PCE`
 - `lines.item.supplierItemNumber`: the item code or number as known at the supplier.
 Advised in case of wholesale suppliers.